PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    ``$set-raid-moderation-role raid-moderator``, "The role that can take privledged actions in raid channels (like ending it)."
    ``$set-raid-viewer-role raid-viewer``, "The role that can view all active raid channels."
    ``$toggle-raid-roles``, "Toggles whether you allow announcing raids via role mentions."
-   ``$toggle-restrict-status``, "Toggles whether you allow anyone to update the status in a raid."
+   ``$toggle restrict-status``, "Toggles whether you allow anyone to update the status in a raid."
-   ``$toggle-auto-insert-counters``, "Toggles whether raid boss counters get automatically inserted in a raid."
+   ``$toggle auto-insert-counters``, "Toggles whether raid boss counters get automatically inserted in a raid."
+   ``$toggle auto-insert-cheatsheet``, "Toggles whether to insert cheatsheet at start of a raid."
+   ``$toggle avoid-duplicate-raids``, "Toggles whether to avoid more than a single raid or ex raid at a gym."
+   ``$toggle public-raid-channels``, "Toggles whether raid channels should be visible to anyone in the raid lobby."
    ``$set-member-shared-quota``, "Sets the number of scans an individual can take from the shared pool."
 ```